Tips to Save

 Maintain a Good Credit Score

 Most states allow insurance companies to use your credit score as a factor in setting your premiums.
 Ask your insurance company if it does that.
-Regardless, regularly check and correct any credit reporting errors you may find.
-If your finances have been adversely affected by military deployment, divorce, job loss, death of a family member or medical problems, ask your insurer for an exception.
+But regularly check and correct credit-reporting errors anyhow.
+If your finances have been adversely affected by the recession, military deployment, divorce, job loss, death of a family member, or medical problems, ask your insurer for an exception.

 Report Reduced Mileage

 A major cost component in auto insurance is miles driven per year.
-According to the U.S. Department of Transportation Federal Highway Administration, the average is 13,476 miles.
-But if you’re driving a lot less than usual for some reason, such as a job change, a recent shift to working from home or retirement, let your insurer know.
-Reduced mileage, typically 7,500 miles per year or less, could cut 5 to 10 percent off your premiums.
+The average is about 12,000.
+But if you’re driving a lot less than usual for some reason, like a job change or retirement, let your insurer know.
+Your reduced driving could cut 5 to 10 percent off your premiums.

 Choose Your Car Shrewdly

-Vehicle damage is the biggest cost component for auto insurers, so premiums will vary by auto make and model.
-According to NerdWallet, a Honda CR-V is less expensive to insure than a Tesla Model Y. When comparing vehicles to purchase, ask your insurer for quotes on the different models you are considering.
+Vehicle damage is the biggest cost component for auto insurers, so premiums will vary by auto model.
+When comparing models, ask your insurer for premium quotes on the different models under consideration.